| | |

 Okra

 Not only is okra one of the best vegetables to grow in hot, humid weather but they truly are one of the extreme heat tolerant vegetables.
-I love growing clemson okra in my garden.
+I loved growing clemson okra in my Florida garden.

-Currently, in Florida it’s been hot, hot, hot.
+There were times in Florida where it was hot, hot, hot.
 Like, you can not go outside between noon and 5pm type of hot.
-Additionally, I’ve totally been slacking on properly warming my vegetable gardens (oops).
+I was totally slacking on properly watering my vegetable gardens (oops), but guess what?
+My okra was still THRIVING.
+In fact, it was the best okra I had ever grown.
+Here’s a pic!

 okra